 The concept of hard-drive encryption is simple enough.
 When a file is written to the drive, it is automatically encrypted by specialized software.
+Though it sounds similar to hardware based encryption, it does not rely on the use of any hardware to encrypt the hard drive.
 When a file is read from the drive, the software automatically decrypts it while leaving all other data on the drive encrypted.
 The encryption and decryption processes are transparent to all common applications such as word processors, databases, spreadsheets or imaging programs.
 A computer equipped with hard-drive encryption appears, from the user's point of view, to function as any other computer would.

 The Enterprise and Ultimate versions of Windows Vista operating systems offer a hard-drive encryption software program called BitLocker.
 Bitlocker allows recovery keys to be saved, and employs two-factor authentication.

 - Windows 8 and 8.1 (Professional and Enterprise)